jtlovetteiii/livestream-viewer/README.md

 As currently implemented, the application has no ability to verify that videos are actually being displayed (largely due to reliance upon external video players).
 For instance, OMXPLAYER sometimes fails to show live video, instead merely reporting the codec in a terminal display.
 While rare, this application currently has no mechanism to detect such a scenario, meaning that, until the next transition, the device will likely display either a terminal window or the underlying desktop GUI.
 Future revisions may handle this situation by testing pixels from the screen buffer or by using alternate video playback technology.
 For now, it is recommended that this application be at least periodically restarted to ensure that, if a video player ever enters this state, there will at least be some chance of recovery.

 # Distributions
-Pre-generated builds of the application can be found
+Pre-generated builds of the application for various platforms can be found in the `dist` folder.
+The latest release can always be found in the `dist\latest` folder.

 # Build
 If you make changes to the application and want to produce your own builds and distributions, start by making edits in your IDE of choice (Visual Studio Community Edition is a great place to start if you're unsure), then follow the below procedure.